 A woman discovers a terrible secret, and chooses to solve her problems with lasagna.

-*This story is now available on Amazon*
+*This story is now available on Amazon for free*

 I wake to rain pounding on the windows and an empty bed.
 I smooth the worn blanket on his side.
 He’s still not home.
 I check my phone, but nothing.
 He hasn’t posted on his wall, let alone messaged me.
 I can’t message him, he doesn’t like when I nag.
 I can’t call his work, that might look bad.